Acquired

 by Maurice Roucel , Sylvaine Delacourte

 Guerlain Insolence is an Eau de Parfum launched in 2008, created by Maurice Roucel and Sylvaine Delacourte.
-The fragrance opens with Red Berries, settles into a heart of Iris, Violet, and Orange Blossom, and dries down to a base of Woody, Sandalwood, and Tonka Bean.
+Insolence opens with Red Berries, settles into a heart of Orange Blossom, Iris, and Violet, and dries down to a base of Woody, Sandalwood, and Tonka Bean.
+Guerlain's Insolence carries an Acquired verdict, a violet floral-led wear.

 A divisive powerhouse - some find it a sophisticated, intoxicating violet dream, others an overwhelming, artificial mess.
 If you're after a bold, unapologetic purple floral with serious projection, this could be your signature, assuming you can handle the intensity.